thevahidal/soul/README.md

 In this example:

 The `-a` flag instructs Soul to run in auth mode.
-The `-ts` flag allows you to pass a JWT secret value for the `access and refresh tokens` generation and verification.
+The `--ts` flag allows you to pass a JWT secret value for the `access and refresh tokens` generation and verification.
 Replace <your_jwt_secret_value> with your desired secret value.
-The `-atet` flag sets the JWT expiration time for the access token.
+The `--atet` flag sets the JWT expiration time for the access token.
 In this case, it is set to four hours (4H), meaning the token will expire after 4 hours.
-The `-rtet` flag sets the JWT expiration time for the refresh token.
+The `--rtet` flag sets the JWT expiration time for the refresh token.
 In this case, it is set to three days (3D), meaning the token will expire after 3 days.
-The `-iuu` flag is used to pass a username for the initial user The `-iup` flag is used to pass a password for the initial user
+The `--iuu` flag is used to pass a username for the initial user The `--iup` flag is used to pass a password for the initial user

-Here are some example values for the `-atet` and `rtet` flags
+Here are some example values for the `atet` and `rtet` flags

 - 60M: Represents a duration of 60 minutes.
 - 5H: Represents a duration of 5 hours.
 - 1D: Represents a duration of 1 day.

-NOTE: It is crucial to securely store a copy of the `-ts`(`Token Secret`) value used in Soul.
+NOTE: It is crucial to securely store a copy of the `--ts`(`Token Secret`) value used in Soul.
 Once you pass this values, make sure to keep a backup because you will need it every time you restart Soul.
 Losing this secret values can result in a situation where all of your users are blocked from accessing Soul.

 ### 3. Updating Super Users

 To modify a superuser information in a database, you can utilize the `updatesuperuser` command.
 This command allows you to change a superuser's `password` or upgrade/downgrade a normal user to a `superuser`.
 Below is an example of how to use it:

 ```
-soul --d foobar.db updatesuperuser --id=1 password=<new_password_for_the_user> // Update the password for the superuser with ID 1
+soul -d foobar.db updatesuperuser --id=1 password=<new_password_for_the_user> // Update the password for the superuser with ID 1

-soul --d foobar.db updatesuperuser --id=1 --is_superuser=true // Upgrade the user with ID 1 to a superuser
+soul -d foobar.db updatesuperuser --id=1 --is_superuser=true // Upgrade the user with ID 1 to a superuser

-soul --d foobar.db updatesuperuser --id=1 --is_superuser=false // Revoke the superuser role from the superuser with ID 1
+soul -d foobar.db updatesuperuser --id=1 --is_superuser=false // Revoke the superuser role from the superuser with ID 1
 ```

 ## Documentation